orkestral/venom/README.md

       disableWelcome: true, // Will disable the welcoming message which appears in the beginning
       updatesLog: true, // Logs info updates automatically in terminal
       autoClose: 60000, // Automatically closes the venom-bot only when scanning the QR code (default 60 seconds, if you want to turn it off, assign 0 or false)
-      createPathFileToken: false //creates a folder when inserting an object in the client's browser, to work it is necessary to pass the parameters in the function create browserSessionToken
+      createPathFileToken: false, // creates a folder when inserting an object in the client's browser, to work it is necessary to pass the parameters in the function create browserSessionToken
+      chromiumVersion: '818858', // Version of the browser that will be used.
+Revision strings can be obtained from omahaproxy.appspot.com.
+      addProxy: [''], // Add proxy server exemple : [e1.p.webshare.io:01, e1.p.webshare.io:01]
+      userProxy: '', // Proxy login username
+      userPass: '' // Proxy password
     },
     // BrowserSessionToken
     // To receive the client's token use the function await clinet.getSessionTokenBrowser()